Serving the Community

 The Board may schedule additional meetings to conduct its business, as necessary.

-To confirm meeting times, locations, and agendas, contact Clerk of the Board.
+To confirm meeting times, locations, and agendas, contact the Clerk of the Board.

 The Clerk's office is located at the Highland Care Pavilion, 3rd floor Executive Suite.
 You may also contact the Board by mail: